 Halo 2 was released on November 9, 2004, and featured online multiplayer through Xbox Live.
 It was the most-played game on Xbox Live for two years, until the release of Gears of War, and it held the longest streak as the number one game on the service.
 The game introduced the playable Arbiter character, and the ability to dual-wield weapons.
 Halo 2 was later released for Windows Vista by a joint Microsoft and Bungie team called Hired Gun, with a map editor and a few exclusive PC maps, although this port was released too late to have much relevance to the PC gaming scene.
 Halo 2 made $125 million and sold 2.38 million copies on the first day of its release.
 After release, Bungie supported Halo 2 with downloadable balance updates and map packs from Xbox Live.

-Halo 4 is the first game in the "Reclaimer Trilogy" developed by 343-Industries, and was released on November 6, 2012 worldwide.
-For this instalment, more of an emphasis was placed on developing the relationship between Master Chief and Cortana, the series' two main characters.
-The game grossed $220 million on its launch day, and as of December 6, 2012, the game's sales totalled an approximate four million copies.
+Halo 4 is the first game in the "Reclaimer Saga" developed by 343-Industries, and was released on November 6, 2012 worldwide.
+For this installment, more of an emphasis was placed on developing the relationship between Master Chief and Cortana, the series' two main characters.
+The game grossed $220 million on its launch day, and as of December 6, 2012, the game's sales totaled an approximate four million copies.
 This is the first numbered Halo game to not be developed by the series' creator Bungie, instead being created by 343-Industries, a company created by Microsoft to oversee the entire Halo brand.

 Halo 3: ODST